Bachelor of Social Work - BSW Degree

 Exciting News!
 We are in the early stages of the accreditation process for a new social work degree program (BSW).
-In February 2017, we entered pre-candidacy with the Council on Social Work Educations’ Commission on Accreditation to offer a new bachelor of social work degree that, once accredited, can put you on a path to becoming a social worker.*
+In February 2018, we were granted Candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation to offer a new bachelor of social work degree that, once accredited, can put you on a path to becoming a social worker.*

 We anticipate a positive accreditation review as early as 2020, well before the time our Fall 2017 entering freshman class would be ready to graduate in 2021.
 Once Initial Accreditation is obtained, graduates of our BSW program will be eligible to become social workers who are prepared to make a real and lasting difference in the lives of others.*

 GMercyU’s planned social work degree (BSW)* will be a practical, hands-on program for those who want to dedicate their lives to helping others.
 As a student in GMercyU’s social work degree program, you will gain the knowledge and skills needed for generalist social work focused on economic and social justice concerns, ranging from homelessness to community violence, substance abuse, organizational diversity and child welfare, to name a few.

 Offered through the School of Arts and Sciences, our bachelor of social work degree will provide a holistic approach to addressing the social and economic needs of individuals and communities in urban, suburban and rural areas.

 Once you complete your BSW at GMercyU and pass your Pennsylvania social work exam, you'll be eligible to apply for licensure through the State Board of Social Workers, Marriage and Family Therapists and Licensed Professional Counselors.

 Other benefits of choosing GMercyU include:

 - A BSW program that addresses social problems and social and economic justice issues in keeping with our Catholic identity and the critical concerns of the University’s founders, the Sisters of Mercy of the Americas